 And you can find plenty more by searching around.
 Just be aware – all Kinsta support is handled through ticket and chat.
 That is, they don’t offer phone support.
 According to Kinsta, that choice actually allows them to offer more effective support.
 You can read this post if you’re curious why that is.

 Unfortunately, for all those features, you’re not going to be able to pay the same amount as you’d shell out for Bluehost (or SiteGround).
 Nor should you expect to.
 But if you’re serious about your website, investing in its performance is one of the best ROIs you can get.
 99% of business owners and webmasters don’t want to spend their valuable time managing servers and figuring out upcoming issues with the infrastructure.
 So how much does Kinsta cost?

-Their cheapest plan, Business 1, starts at $100 and goes up from there.
+Their cheapest plan, Start, starts at $30 and goes up from there.
 No misleading promotional periods.
-It’s just $100 per month.
-The main difference between each tier is increased bandwidth/storage limits and more hosted sites.
-But when you get to Business 3 and above, you’ll also get more PHP workers which allow for more simultaneous requests.
+It’s just $30 per month.
+The main difference between each tier is increased storage limits, number of visitors, and more hosted sites.
+But when you get to Business 4 and above, you’ll also get more PHP workers which allow for more simultaneous requests.